 If an employer considered accommodation for the employee honestly, reasonably, and objectively, but cannot feasibly accommodate the employee’s disability, then the employer has not failed to accommodate the employee by refusing to do so.
 This would require the employer to actively gather only as much information as necessary from the employee and attempt to accommodate the employee until all reasonable efforts to do so have been exhausted.

 An employer can also refuse to accommodate an employee’s disability if the employee fails to disclose evidence to confirm their disability in need of accommodation.
 Employers are only entitled to ask for medical information that confirms the employee’s disability, not any details that are unnecessary to assess how it may accommodate the employee.

-A medical note confirming an employee’s need for workplace accommodation relating to a disability is ordinarily enough for an employer to be expected accommodate, but every case is context-specific and there may be situations that require that an employee disclose more information.
+A medical note confirming an employee’s need for workplace accommodation relating to a disability is ordinarily enough for an employer to be expected to accommodate, but every case is context-specific and there may be situations that require that an employee disclose more information.
 An employer is expected to act reasonably and inquire for medical documents if none are provided by the employee to substantiate their disability before refusing to accommodate the employee.

 Employers should consult an employment lawyer to determine what steps to take before refusing to accommodate an employee’s disability.
 Not seeking such advice could result in significant legal fees and damages owing for discrimination in breach of the Code.

 If you are an employer who is seeking information about accommodating an employee’s disability, or an employee who is seeking accommodations for their disability in the workplace, our team of experienced legal professionals can help.
-Contact us by phone toll-free at 1 (866)508-2548 or email us at [email protected] and we would be happy to assist.